 Working with the Davis Senior Center, City Staff and partners shared information with seniors about transportation options and hosted field excursions where participants biked, walked, and used public transit in Davis.

-The City is pleased to partner with Davis Bicycles and other partner organizations to support Bike Rodeos and Bike Safety Assemblies at elementary and junior high schools throughout Davis each school year.
+The City is pleased to partner with Davis Bicycles and other partner organizations to support Bike Safety Assemblies at elementary and junior high schools throughout Davis each school year.
 If you are interested in bringing programming like this to your school, please contact our Safe Routes to School program at (530) 757-5640.
 Be on the lookout for our production in the Spring!
 In the meantime, check out the assemblies we have done in the past: